 Evaluating a multi-class classifier is more complex than evaluating a binary classifier.
 There are only two kinds of mistake that a binary classifier can make.
 A multi-class classifier can make many more (mapping any one class to any other class).
 It is useful to know the total error rate of the classifier, which is the percentage of classification attempts that produce the wrong answer.
-An alternative is the accuracy, which is the percentage of classification attempts that produce the right answer.
-If the error rate is low enough, or the accuracy is high enough, there's not much to worry about.
+An alternative is the accuracy, which is the percentage of classification attempts that produce the accuracy is high enough, there's not much to worry about.
 But if it's not, you can look at the class confusion matrix to see what's going on.